getodk/docs/odk1-src/central-users.rst

 Assigning a site-wide Web User Role
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned under :ref:`central-users-web-roles` above, there are two Roles you may assign to Web Users in the current release of ODK Central: Administrator and Project Manager.
+As mentioned under :ref:`central-users-web-roles` above, there are three Roles you may assign to Web Users in the current release of ODK Central: Administrator, Project Manager, and Project Viewer.
 Administrators may perform any action on the system, while Project Managers may perform any action on their assigned Project(s).
+Project Viewers may only see created forms and submissions within the Project they are assigned to, and cannot edit anything.

-To learn how to assign a Project Manager role, please see the :ref:`central-project-roles` section in the Projects guide.
+To learn how to assign a Project Manager or Viewer role, please see the :ref:`central-project-roles` section in the Projects guide.

 To assign an Administrator role, navigate to the Web Users administration panel.
 There, you should see a table like this one: